 * * *

 In 2013, Walter Udoeyop received a letter from an old friend back in Nigeria.
 Father Gerald Anietie Akata’s 70-year-old mother had a tumor in her heart, but no hospital in Nigeria could perform the surgery she needed.
 Akata enclosed his mother’s medical records, asking for Walter’s help.

-He recalled that another friend had recently had open-heart surgery in the United Arab Emirates (UAE) for only $20,000.
+He recalled that another friend had recently had open-heart surgery in the United Arab Emirates for only $20,000.
 He phoned the hospital there, and the staff agreed to operate on Francisca.
-Father Akata’s parishioners in the U.S. and Nigeria raised the money, and three months later, Francisca Akata was flying eastwards towards the UAE.
+Father Akata’s parishioners in the U.S. and Nigeria raised the money, and three months later, Francisca Akata was flying eastward toward the UAE.

-But a few days after her admission, the doctors told Francisca that blood tests had revealed that she had a rare blood type, shared by 0.2 percent of the white population: Lutheran b-negative.
-To complicate the matter, she was also O-negative—the uncommon, but not officially rare, blood type that many of us have heard of, shared by around 5 percent of people.
-The combination made Francisca’s blood so rare it would be difficult, if not impossible, to find a match for her.
+But a few days after her admission, the doctors told Francisca that blood tests had revealed that she had a rare blood type, shared by 0.2 percent of the white population: Lutheran B-negative.
+To complicate the matter, she was also O-negative—the uncommon, but not officially rare, blood type that many of us have heard of, shared by about 5 percent of people.
+The combination made Francisca’s blood so rare that it would be difficult, if not impossible, to find a match for her.